What is Overton?

 Making policy discoverable

-We collect data globally from 180+ countries and in many different languages.
-There are over 5.5M documents indexed in Overton, and hundreds of new documents are added each day.
+We collect data globally from 188+ countries and territories and in many different languages.
+There are over 9M documents indexed in Overton, and hundreds of new documents are added each day.

 We index these documents to make them searchable, organize them into categories and analyze them to extract key terms and topics.